tboldagh/quick-root-plots/README.md

 ...
 #and some more plots
 ```
+Some more examples of how to automate plots making can be found in scripts/examples.sh

 *Beware, that there is very limited checks of command line options.*
 That is, it will not catch typos for you!